Explore Courses

 Candidates must adhere to strict attempt and time limit policies for the USMLE:

-• Each USMLE Step can be taken a maximum of four times (including failed attempts).
+• Each USMLE Step can be taken a maximum of six times (including failed attempts).

-• All three steps must be completed within seven years from the date of the first attempt at Step 1.
+• All three Steps must be completed within seven years from the date of passing Step 1, with exceptions possible for MD/PhD candidates or special circumstances.

 These rules apply to both U.S. and international students, ensuring that candidates demonstrate competency within a reasonable timeframe before obtaining medical licensure.